mounsifelatouch/machine-deep-learning/README.md

 # Machine/ deep learning
-This GitHub repository contains a collection of machine/ deep learning projects and practical assignments.
+This GitHub repository contains a collection of machine/ deep learning courses, projects and practical assignments.